 - Yes: if there have been any changes since the last time you opened Cloudmarks, Cloudmarks will re-download your bookmarks.
-The one exception—as far as I know—is that Cloudmarks can’t tell when you remove a bookmark from Google Bookmarks.
-In that case, or if auto-updating doesn’t work for any reason, you can force Cloudmarks to reload your bookmarks by clicking the reload button on the search bar.
+If auto-updating doesn’t work for any reason, you can force Cloudmarks to reload your bookmarks by clicking the reload button on the search bar.

 - Where does Cloudmarks store my bookmarks?